 • How much memory does the program require?

 • Is the software compatible with your printers and printer drivers?

-The right contact or CRM system can help your firm run leaner and more efficiently — and it can help you streamline and increase your marketing activities.
+The right Contact Relationship Management (CRM) system can help your firm run leaner and more efficiently — and it can help you streamline and increase your marketing activities.

 Your marketing and relationship management strategy is as unique as your practice.
 One CRM might be a great fit for one firm but can fall short on meeting the needs of another.

 If you’re looking for some CRM options to consider, here are a few systems that might be right for you: